 I mentioned this in a previous blog post, but the biggest improvement in my homebrew came from proper pitching temps and temperature-controlled fermentation!
 Actively fermenting beer can be 10 degrees higher in the fermentation vessel than the ambient temperature of the room.
 So if your brewhouse is 70°F your beer could be 80°F during active fermentation.
 Yeast produces more esters and off-flavors at higher temperatures, therefore a cooler fermentation is going to produce greatly improved results.
-The whole “my basement is about 68°F” school of thought is simply not going to cut it.

 The Cooling System

 The cooling system comes with a pump, neoprene jacket, Anvil temp controller, long stainless steel cooling coil, a thermowell, and a special no. 7 rubber stopper.
 The coils and thermowell pass through the stopper and extend into the fermenter.
 The thermowell sits about halfway down the bucket and the coils reach a few inches from the bottom of the vessel.

 The digital thermometer probe fits into the thermowell and will give you a digital temp reading at the very center of the fermenter.
 You set your desired fermentation temp on the controller and plug the supplied pump into the controller.
 If the temperature of the vessel raises even 1 degree (you can change the variance on the controller), it will activate the pump and cycle cold water (from a cooler) through the coils, bringing down the temp pretty quickly.